iSatishYadav/net-core-console-nlog-with-di/README.md

 Demonstrated with a .NET 5 Console application.
 Example project can also be found on [GitHub](https://github.com/iSatishYadav/net-core-console-nlog-with-di).

+> If you already have a Console Application you can directly skip to [setting up Application Insights](#application-insights).

 ### 0. Create a new .NET 5 console project

 ### 1. Add dependency in csproj manually or using NuGet